A Note for the Tuesday History Group

 An alloy of gold and silver is sometimes called electrum.
 Electrum is much harder than pure gold.
 In Ancient Egypt there were lots of gold mines but no silver mines.
 Silver was imported from the Northern Mediterranean, but was very little used.
 But they did use electrum instead of pure gold for objects to be left out of doors, for example pyramidions (the very tip of pyramids and obelisks), because pure gold would wear away too quickly during sandstorms.

 The carat used for describing the purity of gold is not the same as the carat used for weighing precious stones such as diamonds.
 The carat used for weighing diamonds comes from the Arabic word qirat, meaning little weight.
-This carat was originally the mass of one of the seeds of the carob plant (which produces very uniform seeds), and is about 200 mg.
+This carat was originally the mass of one of the seeds of the carob plant (which produces very uniform seeds), but is now defined as 200 mg.

 Gold is always weighed in Troy ounces.
 A Troy ounce is about 31 g whereas an ordinary ounce is about 28 g, so an ounce of gold really does weigh more than an ounce of feathers!